BeyMohamed1970/BEY_MOHAMED/README.md

 # Citation

-If you find our work useful in your research, please consider citing:
+If you use our work or find it useful in your research, please cite our paper:

 Bey, M. and Azouaoui, K. (2025) Efficient and Adaptive Triangulation of 3D Point Clouds for Machining Sculptured Surfaces.
 Visual Computer, Vol. , pages.